chef-boneyard/chef-web-docs-2016/includes_ctl_chef_client/includes_ctl_chef_client_options.rst

    |path recipe_file|

 ``--recipe-url=RECIPE_URL``
-   Use to specify the location of a recipe when it exists at a URL.
+   The location of a recipe when it exists at a URL.
 Use this option only when the |chef client| is run with the ``--local-mode`` option.

 ``--run-lock-timeout SECONDS``
    |run_lock_timeout| Default value: not set (indefinite).
 Set to ``0`` to cause a second |chef client| to exit immediately.